bacalhau-project/bacalhau/docs/examples/data-engineering/index.md

     name: python3
 ---

-# Workload Onboarding
+# Data Engineering

-This directory contains examples relating to onboarding workloads to the cluster.
-The goal is to provide a range of simple examples that show you how to work with Bacalhau in a variety of programming languages.
+This directory contains examples relating to data engineering workloads.
+The goal is to provide a range of examples that show you how to work with Bacalhau in a variety of use cases.